MindK product academy

 At some point, you might decide to switch vendors or move development in-house.
 Without careful planning, this can lead to major disruptions.
 A good way to prevent this is to include an exit strategy clause in your contract.

 Such a clause typically includes handover timelines, required documentation, and knowledge transfer obligations.
 Require the vendor to document and securely hand over API keys, database schemas, and architecture details.
-Store all IP and credentials in the company-owned repositories to prevent the worst-case scenarios.
+Store all IP and credentials in the company-owned repositories to prevent worst-case scenarios.

 Best practices